siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 **`Y`** downloads the packages to be updated or reinstalled without changing the installed system.

-After downloading the packages with "*full-upgrade -d*", they can be installed at any time according to the procedure in the following paragraph.
+After downloading the packages with `full-upgrade -d`, they can be installed at any time according to the procedure in the following paragraph.

 ### Run full-upgrade

 > **Warning:**
-> A system update that is **not** performed in the 'multi-user.target' (formerly runlevel 3) can lead to problems when it comes to updates of the installed desktop environment or the X server!
+> A system update that is not performed in the multi-user.target (formerly runlevel 3) can lead to problems when it comes to updates of the installed desktop environment or the X server!

 Before updating the system, visit the [siduction home page](https://forum.siduction.org/) to find out about any upgrade warnings.
 These warnings are necessary because of the structure of Debian sid/unstable which adds new program packages to its repositories several times a day.